If you prefer to always view the website in English, please click here.

 The cap on the price of gas and how it affects your electricity bill

-A cap has been set on the price of gas used in electricity generation.
-This measure aims to bring down your electricity bill.
-But, at the same time, it generates additional costs that all consumers will have to pay.
+In 2022, a cap was set on the price of gas used to generate electricity.
+This measure aimed to bring down your electricity bill; however, at the same time, it generated additional costs that all consumers would have to pay.

 What is happening to electricity prices?